Configuration

 traffic_situations: [1,2] # list of traffic situations to test

-emergency_routes: [1] # list of emergency route to test
+emergency_routes: [1] # list of emergency routes to test

 startup_sequence: 'efg' # expected startup sequence